xFGhoul/xFGhoul/README.md

 ### Hi there 👋

-🔭 I’m currently working on -Website -Discord Bot
+🔭 I’m currently working on an Website and an Discord Bot

 🌱 I’m currently learning